 Pharm.
 B degree is a bachelor of pharmacy degree, and usually a 4-year program in most countries.
 In Nigeria, it is a 5-year course with one further year for an internship program at approved pharmaceutical firms, hospitals, industries.

-In some countries, the D. Pharm is considered as an undergraduate degree while it is seen as a postgraduate degree such as M. Pharm in other countries.
-For instance, Belgium, Netherlands considers their M.Pharm as equivalent to D. Pharm in the US.
+In some countries, the D. Pharm is considered as an undergraduate degree, while it is seen as a postgraduate degree, such as M. Pharm in some other countries.
+For instance, Belgium, the Netherlands considers their M.Pharm as equivalent to D. Pharm in the US.

 Countries that need the Pharm. as the minimum requirement for registration as a pharmacist: India, Egypt, Pakistan, Algeria